horia141/horia141.github.io/_posts/2022-05-14-career-frameworks.md

   and creativity.
 * **Managers (EM)**.
 These are folks responsible for a team or group of teams of engineers.
 They achieve their work goals through this team.
-There’s a common distinction between “line managers” who lead a single team, and are very involved with the day-to-day operations of that team, “higher-level managers” who lead a group of teams or whole divisions.
+There’s a common distinction between “line managers” who lead a single team, and are very involved with the day-to-day operations of that team, and “higher-level managers” who lead a group of teams or whole divisions.

 The classification itself, the expectations, and responsibilities are pretty standard for the